 If an Errors and Omissions policy is not renewed on the annual date of coverage, it is considered lapsed.
-As stated under Prior Acts coverage, E&O coverage must remain constant for claims to be reported and covered.
+As stated under Prior Acts coverage, E&O coverage must remain constant for claims to be reported for review and coverage is subject to underwriter approval.
 If the effective date is missed on purpose or by accident, it is considered a lapsed policy.
 On rare occasions with underwriting approval, lapsed policies can be reinstated to retain Prior Acts coverage.

 If a policy is lapsed because of accounting issues, our accounting department does have the discretion to reinstate policies by charging an amount to make the policy current with a late fee.